JuanLinaresOrihuela/CodePath-Prework/README.md

 The following **added** functionality is completed:

-- [x] Users can see the improve UI with different fonts/colors/backgrounds
+- [x] Users can see the improved UI with different fonts/colors/backgrounds
-- [x] Users can see a highligh color of text
+- [x] Users can see a highlighted color of the text

 ## Video Walkthrough